 Content and its placement must be strategized too.
 A lengthy paragraph around the products is a major turn down.
 Likewise, content-heavy checkout pages often kill customers to purchase mood.
 Hence, keep your blogs and other content away from customers who are at the bottom funnel.

 As mentioned earlier, content placement done wrong can cause a customer to bounce.
 Content on your homepage needs to be descriptive, provoking and graphic.
 Whereas, the content on your product page should be informative, persuasive and crisp.
 Below mentioned are a few must-have things you should include on the product page:

 A new description containing information about the product such as availability, manufacturing date, size, color, material, tech specifications, etc.

 Display multiple photos of the product, preferably with a white background.
-Google specifies using a white background when you upload product feed to merchant center.
+Google specifies using a white background when you upload product feed to the merchant center.

 Research suggests that user-generated content or user reviews help improve your sales by up to 161%.
 It really doesn’t matter if the reports are 5-star or 2-star.
 Just the fact that they exist, it adds credibility to the products.
-Including a FAQ section or forum for discussion could also be of great help.
+Including an FAQ section or forum for discussion could also be of great help.

 CTAs could be as modest as “learn more,” or persuasive as “buy now.”
 We can’t guarantee which one would work for you, but what we can promise is that these buttons do impact your sales.
 We recommend you to split test different CTA buttons to determine which one best appeals to your customers.